Opportunities for transfer students

 Boston, MA 02108

-NOTE: Students who have matriculated into a law program at a non-ABA accredited law school prior to applying to Suffolk Law School are not considered transfer students.
-These students are required to apply as first-year applicants and will not receive transfer of credits or advanced standing at Suffolk Law School.
+NOTE: Students who have matriculated into a law program at a non-ABA accredited law school prior to applying to Suffolk Law School are considered transfer students and may apply with the standard transfer application and require the same documentation.

 Transfer credit will be awarded on a case-by-case basis at the discretion of the Law Registrar.
 No more than 30 credits will be awarded.
 Any inquiries regarding transfer of credit should be directed to Lorraine Cove, Senior Associate Administrative Dean and Law Registrar at email@example.com.